Gurubase/gurubase/README.md

 ### What types of data sources can I use?
 Gurubase supports multiple data source types:
-- 📄 Web pages that scraped with [Firecrawl](https://www.firecrawl.dev/)
+- 📄 Web Pages
-- 📑 PDF documents
+- 📑 PDF Documents
-- 🎥 YouTube videos transcription
+- 🎥 YouTube Videos
 - 💻 GitHub repositories for codebase indexing
 - More formats coming soon!
 Open an issue if you want a new data source type.